Online Engineering Schools in South Carolina

 - Electrical engineering – 2,450

-The Bureau of Labor Statistics (2025) further reported that job opportunities for architecture and engineering occupations are expected to grow faster than the 4 percent average for all occupations nationwide between 2023 and 2033.
-About 195,000 openings are projected each year, on average, in these occupations.
+The Bureau of Labor Statistics (2025) reported that job opportunities in architecture and engineering are expected to grow faster than the 4 percent average for all occupations nationwide between 2024 and 2034.
+On average, about 186,500 openings are projected each year in these occupations.

 That said, some specializations are expected to be in demand nationwide more than others.
 Here are a few of the fastest-growing engineering subfields nationally, listed with their expected growth: